In latest shot at Mexico, Trump proposes U.S. penalty for drugs

 “Also, I’m looking at an economic penalty for all of the drugs that are coming in through the southern border and killing our people,” Trump told reporters in Washington before departing for southern California where he will visit the border.

-Trump said in a Friday morning Twitter posting: “Likewise I am looking at an economic penalty for the 500 Billion Dollars in illegal DRUGS that are shipped and smuggled through Mexico and across our Southern Border.”
+In a Friday morning Twitter post, Trump said: “Likewise I am looking at an economic penalty for the 500 Billion Dollars in illegal DRUGS that are shipped and smuggled through Mexico and across our Southern Border.”

 It was not immediately clear what other penalties he was considering.
-The White House did not immediately respond to a request for elaboration.
+The White House did not respond to a request for elaboration.

 Trump said the drug-related tariff would supplant provisions of the recently negotiated U.S.-Mexico-Canada Agreement, known as USMCA, which has not been approved by Congress.